emilywilson-dev/tech-stream/README.md

 ## How to View

 View live in your browser (GitHub Pages):
-Once GitHub Pages is enabled (see below), open: https://emilywilson-dev.github.io/tech-stream/
+Once GitHub Pages is enabled, open: https://emilywilson-dev.github.io/tech-stream/